keelyji/SNIP-R/README.md

 - Screen sequencing data in count matrix form.
 We provided a counts matrix called "SupplementaryTable4_RawScreenData.xlsx" available in our paper and in the SNIP-R screen analysis folder located in this repository.
 3. Analysis flowchart and details on the analysis are noted in our paper.
 4. We also provided code to replicate main figures in our paper.
-5. Expected time: demo dataset (1 hour)
+5. Expected time: demo dataset (1 hour).
+Expected output for demo: 02_ScreenAnalysis.html.

 ## Part D: Other codes
 - Contains ATAC-seq script used for the paper